-But shopping for new, comfortable sneakers for walking can be tricky.
-To help walk you through the process, we’ve tapped a couple of podiatrists and a shoe fitting specialist for what to look for in a new pair, how to break them in, and some top picks that may be a right fit for you.
+Unfortunately some people deal with aching soles, toe cramps or pain in their heel when they move about.
+Thankfully, a good pair of shoes can help.
+We talked with podiatrists and a shoe fitting specialist to discuss what to look for in a new pair, how to break them in and some of the most supportive picks that may be a right fit for you.

 What to look for when shopping for walking shoes

-First of all, the time of day you do your shopping is important.
 Miguel Cunha, DPM, podiatrist and founder of Gotham Footcare in NYC, says that you should always buy your shoes in the evening when your feet are most swollen.
 “If the shoe feels comfortable at the end of the day, they will most likely feel comfortable throughout the day.”
-Here’s what else to look for in the right fit:
+Here’s what else to look for in the right fit.

 Examine your old pair of walking shoes